 Structure and Application

 President of India with the consultation of CJI and Governor of the State appoints the Chief Judge of High court.
-Similarly, they appoint other judges of High Court.
+Similarly, they appoint other judges of the High Court.
 Moreover, The number of judges in High Court is mainly fixed by considering the higher number of either the average of the organization of main cases for the last years as per the average nationally calculated or the average rate of main cases disposed of per judge per year in the respective high court.

 Composition and Structure of the District Court

 The highest court in a district is of district or session judge court.
 These are the principal court of original civil jurisdiction besides High court in a state.
 District court derives its jurisdiction from the code of Civil Procedure in the civil matter.
 And as a session court, it derives jurisdiction from the code of Criminal procedure in criminal matters.
-District judge and Session judge presides over the District court and Session courts respectively.
+District judge and Session judge preside over the District court and Session courts respectively.
 The Governor of the state on the advice of Chief Justice of the State appoints them.
-Beside District judge, there is a number of Additional or Assistant District judge, depending on the workload.
+Beside District judge, there is a number of Additional or Assistant District judges, depending on the workload.
 Also, they have equal jurisdiction as of District or Session Judge.

 Jurisdiction of District Court